Professor and Director of the Maguire Center for Ethics & Public Responsibility and SMU London

 Whillock, Rita Kirk.
 (2000).
 Ethical Considerations of Civil Discourse: The Implications of the Rise of “Hate Speech.”
 In R.E.
 Denton (Ed.).
 Political Communication Ethics.
 New York: Praeger.

 Whillock, Rita Kirk.
 (1999).
 Giant Sucking Sounds: Politics as Illusion.
 In D. Slayden and R. K.Whillock (Eds.).
 Soundbite Culture: The Death of Discourse in a Wired World.
-Newbury Park, CA: Sage.
+Newbury Park, Calif.: Sage.